awkward-py/DSA/README.md

 ║    - 4.4 Advantages and Disadvantages  ║
 ╠════════════════════════════════════════╣
 ║ 5.
 Stacks and Queues                   ║
 ║    - 5.1 Introduction to Stacks an...  ║
-║    - 5.2 Operations on Stacks and Q...║
+║    - 5.2 Operations on Stacks and Q... ║
 ║    - 5.3 Applications in Real Life     ║
 ╠════════════════════════════════════════╣
 ║ 6.
 Trees                               ║
 ║    - 6.1 Introduction to Trees         ║